PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 ```

-Now navigate back to our `SignupForm.tsx` file and import our newly created component and add it right after our submit `button`.
+Now navigate back to our `SignupForm.tsx` file, import our newly created component, and add it right after our' submit' button.

 ```jsx
 import { StrapiErrors } from "@/components/custom/StrapiErrors";